IgniteUI/indigo-design-docfx/en/creating-a-frame-in-figma.md

 ---
 title: Creating Your First Frame in Figma
-_description: How to create a frame with Figma UI Tool.
+_description: How to create a frame in Figma.
 _keywords: Design Systems, UI Kits, Figma
 ---